 5. How plastic waste affects animals

 Marine wildlife is especially vulnerable to plastic pollution because approximately 10–20 million tons of plastic end up in the oceans each year.

 Animals such as seabirds, whales, and dolphins can become entangled in plastic matter.

-Moreover, some plastics float on seawater, and sometimes animals eat it because they confuse it for food.
+Moreover, some plastics float on seawater, and sometimes animals eat them because they confuse them for food.

 Once plastic reaches the ocean, it does not go away.

-It breaks down into small pieces that are eaten by sea life furthermore transferred up the food chain, carrying synthetic and toxic pollutants.
+It breaks down into small pieces eaten by sea life and transferred up the food chain, carrying synthetic and toxic pollutants.

 Larger plastic waste is already shown to harm wildlife animals, too.